 Student Counsellor

 Contact us to talk about stress, study achievement anxiety, low self-confidence and other factors that may be affecting your studies.
-We offer various forms of group activities, lectures and workshops that aim to promote well-being and provide opportunity for personal growth.
+We also offer various forms of group activities, lectures and workshops that aim to promote well-being and provide opportunity for personal growth.

 How can we help?